Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Results

 \subsection{Machine Translation}

-We present BLEU score for our method and compare it with SVD, GroupReduce (\cite{chen2018groupreduce}), Structured Emedding (\cite{shi2018structured}), Tensor Train (\citet{khrulkov2019tensorized}) and a smaller transformer network with the same number of parameters.
+We present BLEU score for our method and compare it with SVD, GroupReduce \cite{chen2018groupreduce}, Structured Emedding \cite{shi2018structured}, Tensor Train \cite{khrulkov2019tensorized} and a smaller transformer network with the same number of parameters.
 We learn a decomposition for all the methods except Tensor Train since it was pointed out in \citet{khrulkov2019tensorized} that there is no difference in performance between random initialization and tensor train learnt initialization.
 Once initialized we plug the decomposed embedding and fine-tune till convergence.
 None of the weights are frozen during fine-tuning.

-Table~\ref{tab:mtfr} presents the results on English-French translation.
-The hyper-parameters for tuning the competing methods are presented in Section \ref{app:hyper} of the Appendix.
-We see that on this task our method along with Structured Embedding performs the best.
-Group Reduce is the next, and SVD performs better than Tensor Train, showing that SVD is a strong baseline, when fine-tuned till convergence.
+Table~\ref{tab:mtfr} presents the results on translation.
+We see that on the English-French language pair our method along with Structured Embedding performs the best.
+Group Reduce is next, and SVD performs better than Tensor Train, showing that SVD is a strong baseline, when fine-tuned till convergence.
 We also compare against end-to-end compression using a 2 layer neural network (NN) with the same parameterization as distilled embedding which has not been initialized offline.
 The results show that initializing the neural decomposition with the embedding weights is important.

-On English-German translation, as seen in Table~\ref{tab:mtde}, our method outperforms all other methods.
+On English-German translation, our method outperforms all other methods.
 The smaller transformer network does well and is only surpassed by GroupReduce amongst the competing methods.
 SVD again performs better than Tensor Train.

-We present the Portuguese-English translation results on Table~\ref{tab:mtpt}.
-This task presents a problem where the embedding matrix constitutes the majority of the parameters of the neural network.
+The Portuguese-English task presents a problem where the embedding matrix constitutes the majority of the parameters of the neural network.
 The embedding dimension is smaller (256) compared to the other two tasks but embedding compression yields a BLEU score increase in all methods except Structured Embedding.
 This is due to a regularization effect from the compression.
 Our model again achieves the highest BLEU score.

-On these three experiments we demonstrate that our funneling decomposition method with embedding distillation consistently yields higher BLEU scores compared to the competing methods.
+On these three experiments we demonstrate that our funneling decomposition method with embedding distillation consistently yields higher BLEU scores compared to existing methods.